anandkshitiz/anandkshitiz.github.io/_posts/2021-05-29-rate-limiter-design-strategy.md

 ## Introduction
 {: .themeBlue}

 Recently, I got a chance to introduce Rate Limiter for the purpose of throttling API requests coming to the servers.
-The servers in the system have been benchmarked against maximum and average rps and there is an auto-scaling in place which can cater to an increase in load.
-Even with this setup in place and accepting the fact that the client can retry for any failed transaction, in case of high load if auto-scaling takes more time, the new servers will get over-whelmed with the requests which can result in more failed transactions and total chaos in the system.
-This is a good use case for implementing throttling using rate-limiting for every APIs.
+The servers in the system have been benchmarked against maximum and average rps(requests per second) and there is an auto-scaling in place which can cater to an increase in load.
+Even with this setup in place and accepting the fact that the client can retry for any failed transaction, in case of high load if auto-scaling takes more time, the new servers will get over-whelmed with the requests which could result in resource starvation and result in more failed transactions and total chaos in the system.
+Moreover, auto-scaling can also not be infinite as it can lead to an unplanned infrastructure cost.
+This is a good use case for implementing throttling using rate-limiting for individual APIs.

-I have tried to cover the concept of Rate Limiter and provide a high level design and strategy behind Rate Limiter in this post.
-I have also created a separate post for implementation of Rate Limiter using Java [here]({% post_url 2021-05-29-rate-limiter-implementation %})
+In this post I have tried to share my understanding of the concept of Rate Limiter and provide a high level design and strategy behind Rate Limiter.
+I have also created a separate post for implementation of Rate Limiter using Java [here]({% post_url 2021-05-29-rate-limiter-implementation %}) .

-## Overview
+## What is rate limiting in software systems ?
 {: .themeBlue}
 Rate limiting is an API's configured behavior to reject sender's request when the number of requests over a window of time crosses a limit or threshold.
+The sender here could be another system identified using user id, client id, ip address or other such identifier.

+Moreover, a system can have a cap or rate-limiting set which could be independent of clients' context.
+This helps in throttling requests for any unplanned surge in traffic whether real or because of an attack.

+## Why do software systems need rate limiting ?
+{: .themeBlue}

+I have already explained one of the rationale behind using rate-limiter.
+In fact, any system should always protect itself against tremendous rps as it directly impacts its availability, cost,latency and it's overall experience.
+So, rate limiting should be implemented as per design to every system which provides services used by other system(s).

+Let's understand following typical examples where Rate Limiter can be used:

-> **Example 1 : An API which generates an authentication token can cap the maximum number of token generation request sent by a specific client(or/and from a specific ip address) in a period of 1 hour.
+> Example 1 : An API which generates an authentication token can cap the maximum number of token generation request sent by a specific client(or/and from a specific ip address) in a period of 1 hour.
 Let's say 1200 requests/hour.
-If the client sends more than 1200 requests in a span of 1 hour the server will reject the request with  HTTP 429 response code.**
+If the client sends more than 1200 requests in a span of 1 hour the server will reject the request with  HTTP 429 response code.
 {: .themeBlue}

-> **Example 2 : As an API service provider one can set different rate-limiting threshold for different type of customers(paid/free).**
+> Example 2 : As an API service provider one can set different rate-limiting threshold for different type of customers(paid/free).
 {: .themeBlue}

-> **Example 3 : As an API service provider one can set maximum number of failed requests in an hour, let's say if user makes more than 3 failed PIN for online financial transactions in an hour, the server will rate-limit further requests.**
+> Example 3 : As an API service provider one can set maximum number of _failed_ requests in an hour, let's say if user provides more than 3 incorrect PIN for online financial transactions in an hour, the server will rate-limit further requests.
 {: .themeBlue}

-Based on above examples, it is clear that rate-limiter as a design can be implemented in various scenarios
+Based on above examples, it is clear that rate-limiter as a design choice is fit for following use cases:
+1. Keep infrastructure cost as per the planned budget.
+2. Gracefully reject client's request in case of high load.
+3. Implement different revenue model for different kind of user's subscription.
+4. Security against attack and suspicious activities

+## Scenarios with Rate Limiter
+{: .themeBlue}

 In terms of rate-limiting, following scenarios can take place when a sender sends a request to an API
 1. _**Rate Limit not reached >>**_  In this case, the API sends a valid response(2xx, 5xx etc.) as per the request.
 Additionally, API can also send few headers which provide information about the current status of rate-limit like :